 Child’s Pose

-The child’s pose is designed to gently stretch the lower back, hips, and thighs while promoting relaxation.
+Child’s pose is a gentle stretch that targets the lower back, hips, and thighs, helping to relieve tension while promoting relaxation and flexibility.

-- Step 2: Slowly drop your buttocks back toward your heels as you extend your hands in front of you and rest your forehead on the mat.
-Feel the stretch down your arms, shoulders, and back.
+Slowly shift your hips back toward your heels while extending your arms in front of you.
+Rest your forehead gently on the mat, allowing your body to relax into the stretch.
+Feel the stretch deepen through your arms, shoulders, and back as you hold the position.

 Bird Dog